-From Philadelphia to Laodicea, the distance is about 90 km, which would take 19 hours (2.5 days) to walk.
+From Philadelphia to Laodicea, the distance is about 90 km (56 miles), which would take 19 hours (2.5 days) to walk.

 Laodicea was one of the three cities of the Lycus valley, Hieropolis, Colossae and Laodicea, which lie close to each other.
 Laodicea had been founded by the Seleucid kings during the third century BC.
 By the first century AD, it had become was a large, wealthy and important commercial centre, replacing Hieropolis and Colossae as the most important of the three cities.
 It was located at a key road junction on the Via Sebaste, with roads joining from all directions.

 The ruins of Laodicea are located near the modern town of Denizli.
 The site has been well-excavated, showing remains of theatres, temples, a gymnasium and churches.
 Pipes which brought water from Hieropolis have been found showing severe blocking by mineral deposits.
-The hot water from Hieropolis was lukewarm and the high mineral content would not be pleasant to drink.
+The hot water from Hieropolis was lukewarm by the time it reached Laodicea and the high mineral content would not be pleasant to drink.

 The church in Laodicea was probably established by Epahras.
 Paul urged the Colossians to read the letter to Laodicea (Col 4:16).
-This is an otherwise unknown letter, which could be a reference to the letter to the Ephesians.
+This is an otherwise unknown letter, but could otherwise be a reference to the letter to the Ephesians.